Styles and Layout โ

 // vueform.config.js

-import { prefix as tailwind } from '@vueform/vueform/themes/tailwind'
+import { prefix as tailwind } from '@vueform/vueform/dist/tailwind'

 theme: tailwind('tw-'),